 The result, as I’ve said, is extremely natural and lasts for about 3 to 4 months.
 I highly recommend this clinic for botox treatment.”

-Disclaimer: Depending on your needs, the number of units you need may differ from what I had.
+Disclaimer: Depending on your profile, the number of units you need may differ from what I had.

 Why I Needed Botox?